timlinux/GeoSight-OS/playwright/staging-tests/README.md

 ```
 Usage: ./record-test.sh TESTNAME
 e.g. ./record-test.sh mytest
-will write a new test to tests/mytest.py
+will write a new test to tests/mytest.spec.ts
 Do not use spaces in your test name.
+Test files MUST END in .spec.ts

 After recording your test, close the test browser.
 You can then run your test by doing:
-pytest tests/mytest.py
+./run-tests.sh
 ```

 >  The first time you record a test, it will store your session credentials in a file ending in ``auth.json``.
 This file should **NEVER** be committed to git / shared publicly.
 There is a gitignore rule to ensure this.

 ## Running a test

 ```
-pytest test/mytest.py
+./run-tests.sh
 ```

 ---